RareSkills/blog/gas-optimization/gas-optimization.md

 Modifiers inject its implementation bytecode where it is used while internal functions jump to the location in the runtime code where the its implementation is.
 This brings certain trade-offs to both options.
 - Using modifiers more than once means repetitiveness and increase in size of the runtime code but reduces gas cost because of the absence of jumping to the internal function execution offset and jumping back to continue.
 This means that if runtime gas cost matter most to you, then modifiers should be your choice but if deployment gas cost and/or reducing the size of the creation code is most important to you then using internal functions will be best.
-- However, modifiers have the tradeoff that they can only be executed at the start or end of a functon.
+- However, modifiers have the tradeoff that they can only be executed at the start or end of a function.
 This means executing it at the middle of a function wouldn't be directly possible, at least not without internal functions which kill the original purpose.
 This affects it's flexibility.
 Internal functions however can be called at any point in a function.

 Example showing difference in gas cost using modifiers and an internal function